mtceballos/SIRENAdoc/SIRENA.rst

    First derivative of initial signal and initial threshold (left) and derivative of signal after subtraction of primary pulses (right).

 .. _detection_A1:

 :pageblue:`Alternative1`
 ------------------------------

 1.- This alternative detection method also compares the derivative signal to a threshold (established in the same way as in the step 1 of the previous algorithm).

-2.- If the signal of :option:`samplesUp` samples is above this threshold a pulse is detected.
+2.- If :option:`samplesUp` samples of the derivative are above this threshold a pulse is detected.

 3.- After the detection, the first sample of the derivative that crosses the threshold is taken as the Start Time of the detected pulse.

-4.- If the signal of :option:`samplesDown` samples is below the threshold, the process of looking for a new pulse starts again.
+4.- If :option:`samplesDown` samples of the derivative are below the threshold, the process of looking for a new pulse starts again.

 In contrast to apply either of the last two detection algorithms, for testing and debugging purposes SIRENA code can be run in **perfect detection** mode, leaving out the detection stage, provided the (pairs or triplets of) simulated pulses are at the same position in all the RECORDS.
 In this case the start sample of the first/second/third pulse in the record is taken from the input parameter(s) :option:`tstartPulse1`, :option:`tstartPulse2`, :option:`tstartPulse3` (parameters :option:`scaleFactor`, :option:`samplesUp` or :option:`nSgms` would then not be required).
 Currently no subsample pulse rising has been implemented in the simulations nor in the reconstruction code (future development).